syrjs/core/docsmd/api.md

 ### Animated.View

 An animated view lets the bridge know about any special conditions that need to be setup ahead of time for the animation.
-Currently this stubb exists for Syntax compatibility.
+Currently this stub exists for Syntax compatibility.
 In SyrSDK any component that is derived from an animatable is, able to have an animation applied.
 UIView, Button, Image.

 ```javascript
 import { Animated } from 'syr';